CoolDawnAnt/InfoChartQA/README.md

 ## 📚 Citation

-If you use our work and are inspired by our work, please consider cite us:
+If you use our work and are inspired by our work, please cite:

 ```
 @misc{lin2025infochartqa,